Chapter 8: A Final Plan

 "You should have remained hiding in the Outer Rim, old man."
 Vader said.
 "Being here is the last mistake you'll ever make."

 Obi-Wan gave a small, wise smile, perhaps agreeing with Vader, or perhaps just being smug.

-Vader watched Obi-Wan's sacrifice in disbelief.
+Vader could only watch Obi-Wan's sacrifice in disbelief.
 His former mentor really had lost his mind.
 The other Jedi stared at Obi-Wan, distracted and obviously surprised.
 It was all the opportunity Vader needed.
 He stepped behind the creature and plunged his lightsaber through his upper body.

 The corpse slumped to the ground, and Vader kicked it over the edge.
 He then turned his attention to Obi-Wan.
 The old man's wound was mortal.
 He was still breathing, though, hanging on to the last few moments of life.
 There was still time, if Vader wished to be the one to kill him himself.
-But before that, he needed answers.
+If he wished to stand by and watch him suffer.
+But before that, he still needed an answer.

 Vader glanced at the boy and saw he was unconscious.
-Probably just as well - all this violence was no sight for a child to witness.
 He crouched down beside Obi-Wan and met his gaze.

 "You died to save him," Vader said.
 "Why?"

 "Look ... at ... him," Obi-Wan gasped, weakly.
 "Look ..."

 Vader did so.
 He couldn't see anything remarkable about the child.
 Apart from his Force sensitivity, but that wasn't immediately visible.